The most common cause in people younger than 70 is a birth defect that affects the valve.

 Adults who have aortic stenosis but no symptoms should see their doctor regularly and should avoid overly stressful exercise.
-Echocardiography is done periodically, at intervals determined by the severity of the stenosis, to monitor heart and valve function.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more is done periodically, at intervals determined by the severity of the stenosis, to monitor heart and valve function.

-Before surgery, heart failure is treated with diuretics (see Table: Some Drugs Used to Treat Heart Failure).
+Before surgery, heart failure is treated with diuretics (see table Some Drugs Used to Treat Heart Failure Some Drugs Used to Treat Heart Failure ).
 Treating angina is often difficult because nitroglycerin, which is used to treat angina in people who have coronary artery disease, can rarely cause dangerously low blood pressure and worsen the angina in people with aortic stenosis.

 Sometimes, in children and young adults who were born with a defective valve, the valve can be stretched open using a procedure called balloon valvotomy.
-In this procedure, a catheter with a balloon on the tip is threaded through a vein or artery into the heart (see Cardiac catheterization).
+In this procedure, a catheter with a balloon on the tip is threaded through a vein or artery into the heart (cardiac catheterization Cardiac catheterization Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more ).
 Once across the valve, the balloon is inflated, separating the valve cusps.

-Increasingly, older people can have their valve replaced through a catheter threaded up the femoral artery in a procedure called transcatheter aortic valve replacement (TAVR).
-TAVR is generally better than medical therapy and similar to surgical valve replacement for these people.
+Increasingly, older people can have their valve replaced through a catheter threaded up the femoral artery in a procedure called transcatheter aortic valve implantation (TAVI).
+TAVI is generally better than medical therapy and similar to surgical valve replacement for these people.

-People with an artificial valve must take antibiotics before a surgical, dental, or medical procedure (see Table: Examples of Procedures That Require Preventive Antibiotics in the United States*) to reduce the risk of an infection on the valve (infective endocarditis).
+People with an artificial valve must take antibiotics before a surgical, dental, or medical procedure (see table Examples of Procedures That Require Preventive Antibiotics Examples of Procedures That Require Preventive Antibiotics in the United States* ) to reduce the risk of an infection on the valve (infective endocarditis).